 So, Chinese algae eaters and betta fish shouldn’t be kept in the same tank.

 Other Betta Fish

-However, you should remember that each species has unique care needs and you will need to research this before making your final selection.
+However, you should remember that each species has unique care needs, and you will need to research this before making your final selection.

-Also, keep in mind that just because one of the species listed near the top is considered generally accepted in a betta fish community tank it doesn’t mean that your specific betta fish will get along fine with it.
+Also, remember that just because one of the species listed near the top is generally accepted in a betta fish community tank, it doesn’t mean that your specific betta fish will get along fine with it.

 You must be very observant of whatever situation you put your betta fish in.
 The final call on whether or not tank mates are a good decision in your given situation remains only your own.